DataBiosphere/leonardo/README.md

 - Virtual machines through [Google Compute Engine](https://cloud.google.com/compute)
 - Kubernetes 'apps' through [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine)

-Currently, leonardo supports the launching of custom docker images in virtual machines and dataproc.
+Currently, leonardo supports the launching of custom docker images for jupyter and rstudio in virtual machines and dataproc.
 It also supports launching applications in kubernetes, with a spotlight on galaxy.

 - For more information on APIs, see [swagger](http/src/main/resources/swagger/api-docs.yaml).
 - For more information on custom docker images, see the [terra-docker repo](https://github.com/DataBiosphere/terra-docker)